ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 ## Acknowledgements

 Thanks to Saltzer & Kaashoek's textbook [Principles of Computer System Design: An Introduction](https://dl.acm.org/doi/book/10.5555/1594884) for the concepts discussed in this post, as well as other principles and insights which have deeply influenced how I think about designing robust systems.
+Thanks also to [Hongquan Li](https://twitter.com/hongquan_li) for leading the Octopi and Squid projects, managing the requirements for the driver electronics, identifying crucial components to integrate in the system, and providing formative feedback on the design of the driver electronics.